openbmc/phosphor-logging/README.md

 ```

 The above function will return the object path of the created log entry.
 This
-log-entry can be resolved with the helper `lg2::resolve` fuction.
+log-entry can be resolved with the helper `lg2::resolve` function.

 ```cpp
 lg2::resolve(logPath);